ladyicode/CI-TESTING/README-GIT.md

  1. Create a new local branch based off your master branch.
  2. Switch to your new local branch.
 (This step can be combined with the previous step with the use of `git checkout -b`.)
  3. Do some work, commit, repeat as necessary.
- 4. Push the local branch to your remote repo
+ 4. Push the local branch to your remote repository.
+ 5. Send a pull request.

+The mechanics of this process are actually quite trivial.
+Below, we will create a branch for fixing an is